-The wear condition of the friction linings (4) can be specified by measuring the release voltage.
+The wear condition of the rotor (4) is determined by measuring the release voltage.
 The release voltage may be up to max.
 90 % of the overexcitation voltage on a warm brake (= maximum temperature in case of application).

-The amount of wear on the friction linings (4) must be examined during the regular inspection intervals.
+The amount of wear on the rotor (4) must be examined during the regular inspection intervals: